Improving Calibration through the Relationship with Adversarial Robustness: Implementation Details

 For label smoothing (LS), we sweep the hyperparameter $\epsilon$ within the range [0, 0.1] with a step size 0.01 and find that the network has the best calibration performance on the validation set when $\epsilon = 0.02$.

-For Adaptive Label Smoothing (AdaLS), there is a hyperparameter $\alpha$ which plays a role as learning rate in the adaptive learning mechanism.
+For Adaptive Label Smoothing (\ada), there is a hyperparameter $\alpha$ which plays a role as learning rate in the adaptive learning mechanism.
 We choose hyperparameter $\alpha$ based on the calibration performance on the validation set.
 Specifically, we run experiments with $\alpha \in \{0.005, 0.01, 0.05, 0.1\}$ and find that $\alpha = 0.05$ achieve the best calibration performance.

-Similarly, for Adversarial Robustness based Adaptive Label Smoothing (AR-AdaLS), we choose the hyperparameter $\alpha$ from the set $\{0.005, 0.01, 0.05\}$ and empirically set $\alpha = 0.005$ which has the best calibration performance on the validation set.
-We use the same hyperparameter $\alpha =0.005$ without further tuning for AR-AdaLS of Ensemble.
+Similarly, for Adversarial Robustness based Adaptive Label Smoothing (\ar), we choose the hyperparameter $\alpha$ from the set $\{0.005, 0.01, 0.05\}$ and empirically set $\alpha = 0.005$ which has the best calibration performance on the validation set.
+We update the training labels after each epoch for all the experiments related to \ar, including the experiments on CIFAR-100 and ImageNet.
+We use the same hyperparameter $\alpha =0.005$ without further tuning for \ar of Ensemble.

 All the results of ensemble models are obtained via training 5 independent models with random initializations.